0xSeanll/LatiaoAid/README.md

 ## Dependencies

-- Python 3
+- Python 3.7
+- Firefox browser
+- Pillow==7.1.2
-- Selenium 3
+- selenium==3.141.0
-- Pillow
+- urllib3==1.25.9

+You may want to use virtual environment.

 ```
-pip install -U selenium
+pip install -r requirements.txt
 ```

 ## Usage

 You need browsers that support selenium.
 See [documentations of selenium](https://selenium-python.readthedocs.io/installation.html#drivers) for more details.
+The default browser used in this project is Firefox.
+You can use other browsers, but you need to modify `class LatiaoAid`.

-Before running, specified the path to your selenium webdriver in `LatiaoAid.py`.
+Before running, check the parameters in `run.py`.

-This is a Pycharm project.
-You can run it in Pycharm directly.

-To run with python3, `python3 LatiaoAid.py` is all you need.
+This is a Pycharm project, so you can run it in Pycharm directly.
+Or to run with python3, run `python3 run.py`.

 You will need login to bilibili.com manually (the script will bring up the login page or qrcode (in headless mode) for you).